Mico27/gbs-DynamicProjectilePlugin/README.md

   Bounce (perfect reflect) / Stop on impact**.
-Bounce now negates the struck axis exactly instead of rebounding at a set strength, and the new Stop on impact mode halts the projectile where it struck. **Removes the old *Bounce (only floor)* mode** — a slot that used it now bounces off every face, and any *Bounce* value it had is ignored.
+Bounce now negates the struck axis exactly instead of rebounding at a set strength, and the new Stop on impact mode halts the projectile where it struck. **Removes the old *Bounce (only floor)* mode**.
+A slot that used it now bounces off every face, and any **Bounce** value it had is ignored.

-- Added the spare collision tile bits to every scene type's paint palette as **Extra** swatches — one per possible value of the bits each scene type leaves free.
+- Added the spare collision tile bits to every scene type's paint palette as **Extra** swatches, one per value each scene type leaves free.
 CollisionExPlugin declares the same palettes; the arrays are byte-identical, so this plugin's tile collision override has its tile values paintable whether or not that plugin is installed.